datdt201/udacity/README.md

 ## Enhancements
 Following item can be done next to improve the project.
+* Build application as image and do a containerized deployment
+* Add more testing like integration test to the pipelines
 * Define user parameters for Azure DevOps pipelines
 * Split build and deploy stages into 2 pipelines so that we can re-use built artifact to deploy to different environment

 ## Demo
 https://drive.google.com/drive/folders/1TdfaIawMK1bubP72bB8fFJbIo_u5C8I8?usp=sharing